zzxwill/oss/intl.en-US/Best Practices/Access control/Bucket permission separation.md

 1. Because the system has no default bucket-level policy, we must create a custom policy.

     The bucket access policy is shown as follows.
-For more information, see [RAM Policy Description](../intl.en-US/Developer Guide/Access and control/Access control.md#) and [OSS Authorization FAQs](https://www.alibabacloud.com/help/doc-detail/39712.htm) .
+For more information, see [RAM Policy Description](../../../../intl.en-US/Developer Guide/Access and control/Access control.md#) and [OSS Authorization FAQs](../../../../intl.en-US/FAQ/Authorization for OSS instances.md#) .

     ```
     {
     "Version": "1",
     "Statement": [
      {
        "Effect": "Allow",
        "Action": [
          "oss:ListObjects",
          "oss:GetObject"
        ],
        "Resource": [
          "acs:oss:*:*:ram-test-dev",
-             "ACS: OSS: *: Ram-test-dev /*"
+         "acs:oss:*:*:ram-test-dev/*"
        ]
      }
     ]
     }
     ```

     After setting, we can see the policy in the custom authorization policy list.

 2. In user authorization management, add this policy to the selected authorization policy list.
-Also in**Users** \> **Management** \> **Authorization policy,**all previously granted OSS read permissions can be revoked.
+Also in **Users** \> **Management** \> **Authorization policy**, all previously granted OSS read permissions can be revoked.
 3. Test the validity of permission configured.

     -   The object in ram-test-dev can be accessed: